 Autism Community Volunteering

-Autism Community Volunteering is an RfA project for adults with High Functioning Autism or Aspergers to work in voluntary placements that will benefit both themselves and the ASC Community.
+Autism Community Volunteering is an RfA project for adults who can travel independently and wish to work in voluntary placements that will benefit both themselves and the autism Community.

 Some individuals may not be able to obtain paid employment due to a mental health condition or anxiety – the Autism Community Volunteering Service offers you the opportunity to do something that is exciting, fulfilling and a great experience, without the added pressure that paid work can bring.

-We already have a number of volunteers who are on the Autistic Spectrum; this service ensures that we can offer volunteering opportunities to others individuals with ASC.
+We already have a number of volunteers placed and this service ensures that we can offer volunteering opportunities to others individuals with Autism.

 We are aiming to place individuals in Volunteering positions with:

-- Families with a child or an isolated adult diagnosed with ASC (to provide support).
+- Families with a child or an isolated adult diagnosed with Autism (to provide support).

-- Organisations that provide support to children/adults with ASC in an administrative office based role.
+- Organisations that provide support to children/adults with Autism in an administrative office based role.

-- Groups offering support to others with an ASC.
+- Groups offering support to others with an Autism.

 - Organisations that provide support to the local community (not specifically Autism focused/specific) e.g. a soup kitchen/drop in centre.
 Etc.